oroinc/documentation/backend/entities/customize-datagrids/frontend/extensions/mass-action-configuration.rst

 Mass Action Configuration
 =========================

-Using the `themeOptions` parameters in the bundle `layout.yml` file, you can customize and tune the way individual mass actions and the mass actions group are shown in the UI, when the items delivered by the bundle are shown in the grid view.
+Using the `themeOptions` parameters in the bundle `layout.yml` file, you can customize and tune the way individual mass actions and the mass actions group are shown in the UI when the items delivered by the bundle are shown in the grid view.

 Sample configuration in the `layout.yml` file(s) in the ``Resources/views/layouts/theme/page/folder`` in the bundle (e.g., OrderBundle):

 .. code-block:: yaml

     layout:
         actions: